 This UsenetExpress review looks at how this recently launched Usenet service stacks up against the competition.

-UsenetExpress provides fast Tier-1 access to Usenet newsgroups at a very affordable price but, as a new Usenet provider, there are a few areas that could use improvement.
+UsenetExpress provides fast Tier-1 access to Usenet newsgroups at a very affordable price.

 Positives of UsenetExpress